emirsassan/anisto/README.md

 - Edit strings and create new ones
 - Quick actions with shortcuts
 - Export to .msg file
+- Compiling the exported .msg file to a .bmd file

 ## Roadmap
 See [this issue](https://github.com/emirsassan/anisto/issues/3)